 - The most comprehensive record of Native America in the 17th, 18th and early 19th centuries

-- More than 1,600 publications offer unparalleled insight into the relationship between Native Americans and European settlers
+- 1,600+ publications offer unparalleled insight into the relationship between Native Americans and European settlers

-- Features text analysis tools, author biographies, and suggested search paths for easy browsing and discovery
+- Text analysis tools, author biographies, and suggested search paths for browsing and discovery

 By the late 17th century, Britain had established colonies along the New England coast and Chesapeake Bay, alongside small groups of Dutch and Swedish settlers.
 Many of the region’s Indigenous inhabitants were pushed West, where they joined hundreds of other tribes whose lives were irrevocably changed by the arrival of Europeans.
 Likewise, the presence of Native Americans influenced almost every element of early American settler life, and an enormous number of books were printed about this relationship over the next century and a half.
 Every major book about Native Peoples from this period is included in Native American Indians, 1645-1819.
 This product also offers text analysis tools, author biographies, and suggested search paths for easy browsing and discovery.